jmichel7/PermGroups.jl/README.md

 See the docstring of `stabchain` for explanations.

 There are efficient methods for `PermGroups` for the functions `in, length, elements,   position_class`.
 The  function   `on_classes`  determines  the permutation  of the conjugacy classes effected by an automorphism.
-Finally, we   give  application  to  the  group   of  simultaneous  row  and  column permutations of a matrix: see `onmats, stab_onmats, Perm`.
+Finally, we   give  application  to  the  group   of  simultaneous  row  and  column permutations of a matrix: see `stab_onmats, Perm`.

 finally, benchmarks on julia 1.8